History of Killarney Castlelough Castle Killarney

 This Florence McCarthy, together with all the other McCarthys, hanged himself in 1642 under the banner of the Confederation of Kilkenny.
-The ensuing war lasted until 1635, when a last stand was made at Ross Castle, and Cromwellian Troops battered Castlelough.
+The ensuing war lasted until 1635 when the last stand was made at Ross Castle, and Cromwellian Troops battered Castlelough.
 Terms of capitulation were agreed to and the Cromwellian Wars in Ireland finished on the shores of Lough Lein.

 When Charles 11 of England was restored, the Lands of Pallas, Muckross, Cahernane and Castlelough were restored to Dame Sarah McCarthy, otherwise McDonnell, and a sister of the Marquis of Antrim.
 Her son granted Castlelough to his cousin Denis McCarthy.
 The Castle remained with his family until the reign of George 11 when it was sold to Colonel William Crosbie.